-France and Germany go in different directions in their coronavirus response
+As Germany extends its lockdown over covid-19 fears, France surprises with a more upbeat tone

 “It’s possible and desirable that we’ll never have to go back into lockdown,” French Health Minister Olivier Véran said this week, leaving some observers puzzled.

-France now has over twice as many new cases per capita as Germany does, and the highly transmissible B117 variant, first detected in the United Kingdom, is estimated to account for up to 25 percent of new infections in the country, according to figures released Thursday.
+France now has over twice as many new cases per capita as Germany does, and the highly transmissible B117 variant, first detected in Britain, is estimated to account for up to 25 percent of new infections in the country, according to figures released Thursday.
 The South African and Brazilian strains have also been detected in France, even though they are less widespread.

-“Do you have a hard time recognizing our government and its optimism right now?” a journalist with France’s public broadcaster wrote in a column on Thursday.
+“Do you have a hard time recognizing our government and its optimism right now?” a journalist with France’s public broadcaster wrote in a column Thursday.
 “Same here.”

 Scientists have watched the U-turn with alarm.
 “The French approach is immensely dangerous,” said Tobias Kurth, the director of the Institute of Public Health at the Charité hospital in the German capital.

-In defending their strategy, French officials have emphasized the adverse mental health and economic effects of lockdowns, with Health Minister Véran saying that every week without a lockdown “is a week with additional freedoms.”
+In defending their strategy, French officials have emphasized the adverse mental health and economic effects of lockdowns, with Véran saying that every week without a lockdown “is a week with additional freedoms.”

 Germans have been living under a tightening state of lockdown since early November, with schools and kindergartens shut and those who can working from home.
 Cafes and restaurants have been closed except for takeout, and some states have gone further and introduced night curfews.